linkmaster/cns2450-MKUltra/README.md

             2. Gather location data from service’s local database and calculates mileage traversed for the ended session using android’s API’s to google maps.
             3. Send session data to the server’s database.
             4. Delete session data from local database.
-2. GPS Tracker Service - Description
+2. GPS Tracker Service - The service that actually polls the LocationManager API for GPS location and writes it to a local database
     1. Will run on the android device “behind the scenes”
     2. Is started by the GPS Tracker Application
     3. Is terminated by the GPS Tracker Application
     4. Gathers GPS location from LocationManager API whenever location has changed by more than 20 feet and 10 seconds.
     5. Writes new location data into local database (SQLite)
-3. GPS Tracker Local Database - Description
+3. GPS Tracker Local Database - Stores location and timestamp and other identifiers for the duration of the session.
     1. Implemented using SQLite
     2. Schema: SessionID (index starting with 0), PhoneID, SessionName, GPSCoordinates, Timestamps

 ### Server Side
 The server side of this project consists of two components: User Interface (involving user authentication and the display of tracked GPS sessions) and Data Storage (containing user account information and tracked GPS sessions).

-1. User Interface - Description
+1. User Interface - The login access page and the distance tracked display table page
     1. Chrome versions 17-23 are the only supported browsers.
     2. User Authentication
         1. When the home page is loaded, the user is presented with Username and Password fields and a Login button.
 A button to “Create User” is also provided.